CBF-RL: Safety Filtering Reinforcement Learning in Training with Control Barrier Functions: Dual Approach to CBF-RL

 where $\mb{p}_j$ is the position of the jth obstacle with radius $r_j$, the agent also has radius $r_{\text{agent}}$ and the size of the world is $L$.
 Thus we can formulate the training-time safety filter with \eqref{eq:closed-form-sol} and define our reward modification associated with the safety with \eqref{eq:reward-cbf-penalty}.
 Full reward terms are shown in Table II.

 \newsec{Ablation} To validate our method, we train 4 variants (Dual, Reward-only, Filter-only, Nominal) and test 12 variants following Table III for 1500 steps with 4096 parallel environments.
 We also evaluate policies trained with filtered action then deployed without a runtime filter (rt. filt.).
-We observe that the Dual approach achieves higher rewards while remaining safe throughout training.
-Over 1000 random test environments, the Dual policy performs well with or without a runtime filter, whereas Filter Only performs well only with an active safety filter and degrades markedly without it.
+The training progress can be seen in Fig.~\ref{fig:toy_rewards}, where we observe that the Dual and Filter-only approaches achieve rapid convergence while remaining safe throughout training.
+Furthermore, as illustrated by the trajectory comparisons in Fig.~\ref{fig:toy_results} as an example from over 1000 random test environments, the Dual approach is able to reach the goal in both domain randomized and non-domain randomized settings, even without a runtime filter, while the other methods fail to do so.
+Notably, the Filter Only approach performs well only with an active safety filter and degrades markedly without it.

 \newsec{Robustness} To further investigate the robustness of the policy induced by domain randomization (DR), we train the dual approach with noise on the dynamics model, i.e. $ \mb{q}_{k+1}= \mb{q}_k + (\mb{v}_k + \mb{d})\Delta t $ where $\mb{d}$ follows the standard normal distribution scaled by 20\% to the maximum velocity.
 It is observed that the policy trained with the dual method overall suffers least from the dynamics disturbance as can be seen in Table \ref{table: ablation DR}.